Album Review: Ras Michael - Live By The Spirit

 The nine pieces on the current release take us on a deeply conscious journey, disregarding conventional guidelines of track length and airplayability.
 Thus, more than half of them play longer than 8 minutes, so make sure you bring some time before pressing play!

 Nicodemus sets the tone with a slow, hypnotic heartbeat.
 The song is telling the story of the Pharisee mentioned in the Gospel of John who talks to Jesus about the meaning of "being born again".
 As the album title implies, the focus here lies on the spiritual re-birth, of course.
 On a more wordly level, the next track is almost jazz, and Ras Michael enlightens us on the History Of The Drum Music.

 The teachings received are put into practice in the Nyabinghi Instrumental, a piece impressively demonstrating the power of those percussions.
 The baandu or thunder drum providing the bass here must have been huge indeed, judging from its all-encompassing sound that will make your whole place vibrate.
 About time to introduce the musicians: besides Ras Michael's Sons Of Negus, we hear drummers Santa Davis, Magatte Fall and Malick Sow as well as Alphonso Kirk on saxophone, Junior Milton Smith on bass and Stevie Verhault on guitar.
-Unfortunately, the press release doesn't mention the name of the background singer, so praises for the sweet notes she adds on almost every track (and, most notably, on Be As One) are directed to unknown.
+Praises go out to the sweet notes background singer Natalie Azerad adds on almost every track, most notably on Be As One.

 Less singing, more biblical story-telling: Thou Art Worthy To Be Praised repeats words and phrases well-known in the devout circles Ras Michael has been influenced by, and has influenced in turn.
 He might not be the best vocalist of all times, but he sure knows how to bring his message across!